-The Scheme's portfolio of financial assets has been managed and performance is evaluated on a fair value basis in accordance with the Scheme's documented investment strategy.
+The Scheme's financial assets are managed and performance is evaluated on a fair value basis in accordance with the Scheme's documented investment strategy.
 The Responsible Entity evaluates the information about these financial assets on a fair value basis together with other related financial information.

 For equity securities and derivatives such as futures and foreign currency contracts, the contractual cash flows of these instruments do not represent SPPI.
-Consequently, these investments have been measured at fair value through profit or loss.
+Consequently, these investments are measured at fair value through profit or loss.

 For debt securities, the contractual cash flows are SPPI, however they are neither held for collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Scheme's investment strategy.
-Consequently, the debt securities have been measured at fair value through profit or loss.
+Consequently, the debt securities are measured at fair value through profit or loss.

-The Scheme held equity securities, and property trusts which had previously been designated at fair value through profit or loss.
+The Scheme holds equity trusts which had previously been designated at fair value through profit or loss.
 In accordance with AASB 9 these securities are mandatorily classified as fair value through profit or loss.

-The Scheme held derivatives which had previously been classified as held for trading.
+The Scheme holds derivatives which had previously been classified as held for trading.
 In accordance with AASB 9 these securities are mandatorily classified as fair value through profit or loss.